-Labeled Application include a 5 and 15 Percent Peroxyacetic Acid (PAA).
+Labeled applications include a 5 and 15 percent Peroxyacetic Acid (PAA).

 Jet-Oxide is a peroxyacetic acid (PAA) post harvest sanitizer and industrial disinfectant.
 It’s an excellent post harvest treatment ideal for use in the sanitation of fruits and vegetables during processing and storage and for the treatment of raw, unprocessed fruits and vegetables.